Skip to content

 How does Beewise work with beekeepers?

-The hives look similar to a wooden, Langstroth hive.
-The bees’ living quarters did not change much, except for the fact that now a robot extracts frames, rather than a human.
-The bees do not interact with the robotic arm because when a frame is extracted for inspection, the bees remain within their hive.
+The BeeHome™ is compatible with traditional, wooden, Langstroth frames.
+The bees’ living quarters do not change much, except for the fact that now a robot extracts frames, rather than a human.
+The bees do not interact with the robotic arm because when a frame is extracted for inspection, the arm shakes off the adult bees, and they remain within their hive.

-Depending on the model of BeeHome, our devices support between 10 and 48 colonies.
+Depending on the model and use of the BeeHome™, our device will be set up to support between 2 and 10 colonies.

 The ones that are visible with the naked eye, like Varroa, are detected by the robot in real-time, and a highly-effective, heat-based, chemical-free treatment is applied accordingly.
 Others are identified by the damage they leave, and then treatment is applied accordingly.